aimaaan/assignment01/README.md

-INFO4345 WEB APP SECURITY | Assignment 01
+INFO4345 WEB APP SECURITY | Class Assignment - Input Validation (Client & Server Side)

 Overview
 This project consists of a web form that collects student details, validates the input on the client-side, submits the data to the server, and then displays the submitted data dynamically on another page.